Germany – Employer of Record

 Globalization Partners provides employer of record services for clients that want to hire employees and run payroll without first establishing a branch office or subsidiary in Germany.
 Your candidate is hired via Globalization Partners’ Germany Professional Employer Organization (PEO) in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

 Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Germany while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
-As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
+As a Global PEO expert, we manage employment contract best practices, employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Germany.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in 150 countries around the world, quickly and painlessly.